rogervinas/contract-testing-with-pact/README.md

    // ...
 }
 ```
+Note that:
 * PactBroker url can be set directly on the `@PactBroker(url=xxx)` annotation or via the `pactbroker.url` system property.

 You can review the final implementation in [SampleApiControllerContractTest](sample-api-server/src/test/kotlin/com/rogervinas/sample/api/server/SampleApiControllerContractTest.kt).

 ### Using SpringBootTest

-We can also test the "contract" against the whole application using a SpringBootTest:
+We can also test the "contract" against the whole application using a [SpringBootTest](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#features.testing):
 ```kotlin
 @SpringBootTest(webEnvironment = DEFINED_PORT)
 @Provider("Sample API Server")